Where Should Artists Get Money From? Know Your Values Before You Fundraise

 You don’t want to take money from somewhere that makes you so uncomfortable that you wouldn’t even want to use it, but also, you need money in order to make your work.
 There isn’t an easy answer, and there’s no such thing as purely ethical money under capitalism.

 We want you to get the funding you need to bring your vision to life, and give you tools to get more financial support.
 Fractured Atlas works with artists to help you secure funding through crowdfunding and fiscal sponsorship (which opens up the door to a wider variety of grants for independent artists and small arts organizations).
-We also regularly share information about upcoming grants that artists can apply to.
+We also regularly share information about upcoming grants that artists can apply to and resources to help you manage your fundraising more successfully.

 There isn’t necessarily a right answer to where artists should receive financial support.
 But there might be a right answer for you.
 Figuring out your boundaries regarding financial support is an important early step in your fundraising cycle.
 Clarifying values and boundaries around money will help you go into a fundraising campaign with more self-assurance.